redstrate/redstrate.com/content/blog/drawing-simple-cubes/index.md

 }
 ```

-Let's break this down, first we can simplify the many equality checks in the beginning with notEqual:
+Let's break this down, first we can simplify the many equality checks in the beginning with [notEqual](https://docs.gl/sl4/notEqual):

 ```glsl
 notEqual(abs(inPosition), vec3(1.0))
 ```

 This is component-wise, so it has the same exact meaning as before.
-We want to perform a length check on this, hence the `vec3` cast.
+We want to call [length](https://docs.gl/sl4/length) on this, hence the `vec3` cast.
 Why do we do a length cast?
 It's the easiest way to detect how many booleans are true, I'm not sure of a better way.
 For example:

 * `(1, 0, 0)` has a length of 1.
 * `(1, 1, 0)` has a length of $\sqrt{2}$.